Author's note: I would not recommend reading this chapter yet, as it is currently being edited. Sorry!

 Ryan nervously glanced out the front window, staring up at the starry sky.
 Somehow, the sky's appearance was comforting, and it helped to keep his mind off the occurring situation.
 He hadn't even noticed that he was trembling terribly.
 He was afraid visit the hospital just as much as his brother, due to the fact that he was in such a horrible condition.
 Ryan was unsure whether he wanted to know what was wrong or not.
 He had never felt so nervous before.

 "Dude, you feeling okay?"
 Ryan asked, sitting next to Cody.

 "You don't look okay," Ryan muttered.

 "I feel like I'm dying," Cody choked.
-"It hurts a lot."
+"It's really painful."